thoughtbot/laptop/README.md

 You should write your customizations such that they can be run safely more than once.
 See the `mac` and `linux` scripts for examples.

-Laptopped Linux Vagrant boxes
+Laptop'ed Linux Vagrant boxes
 -----------------------------

-We now publish [Vagrant](http://vagrantup.com) boxes for every supported Linux distro.
-These boxes have the laptop script applied already and are ready to go.
+We now publish [Vagrant](http://vagrantup.com) boxes with the Laptop script applied for every supported Linux distro.

 Create a Vagrantfile: